 The Chinese also have a different notion of race.
 The majority of the population live in Eastern China and identify as Han.
 It is the most monoracial place in the world.
 The Han identity has held the country together and is considered to be superior to other races.

 “The Chinese state enjoys more legitimacy and authority than any other”, says Jacques.
 The State is an almost spiritual representation and embodiment of the civilisation.
 It is the guardian of the civilisation.

 Whereas in the West we view the state as ‘an intruder’, in China, the state is viewed as an intimate; not just a member of the family, but the patriarch.
 The state is completely embedded in society.

 Soon, China will have many cities of over 20 million people.
 To accommodate their needs, the Chinese government is investing in huge infrastructure projects the like of which have never been seen in the west.
-They include visionary and futuristic high speed rail transportation systems, the three gorges dam, as well as the now Grand Canal – the longest artificial river in the world – that commenced in 542 BC and was competed in 700 AD.
+They include visionary and futuristic high-speed rail transportation systems, the three gorges dam, as well as the Grand Canal – the longest artificial river in the world – that commenced in 542 BC and was completed in 700 AD.

 I’m not saying that China has the answer.
 I certainly don’t think it excels in human rights.
 But I do find some appeal in the concept of a benevolent dictator.